jorendorff/tabletop-games/identifamy.md

 (Gamemaster's guide:) Quiet players may need encouragement.
 Don't put pressure on people who hate it; but if you can coax every player into exhibiting a character trait or two, everyone will be more pleased at the end.
-Action scenes, at least, get everyone involved.
-(Everyone takes turns.)
+Action scenes, at least, get everyone involved, since everyone takes turns.
 So does Storytelling.

 ## Storytelling